Getting started¶

 Ready=False reason=NamespaceResolutionFailed¶

-A destination.namespaceSelector failed to evaluate (e.g. malformed selector, RBAC issue listing namespaces).
+A ClusterProjection's destination.namespaceSelector failed to evaluate (e.g. malformed selector, RBAC issue listing namespaces).
 Inspect the condition message for detail.
+The namespaced Projection cannot produce this reason — it has no selector.

 Destination has stale data¶

-Check the Updated / Projected events. v0.2 writes Events through events.k8s.io/v1 rather than the legacy core/v1:
+Check the Updated / Projected events.
+The operator writes Events through events.k8s.io/v1 rather than the legacy core/v1:

 kubectl -n <projection-ns> get events.events.k8s.io \